Losing momentum in continuous-time stochastic optimisation: Abstract

 \section{Abstract}

-The training of deep neural networks and other modern machine learning models usually consists in solving non-convex optimisation problems that are high-dimensional and subject to large-scale data.
-Here, momentum-based stochastic optimisation algorithms have become especially popular in recent years.
+The training of modern machine learning models often consists in solving high-dimensional non-convex optimisation problems that are subject to large-scale data.
+In this context, momentum-based stochastic optimisation algorithms have become particularly widespread.
 The stochasticity arises from data subsampling which reduces computational cost.
-Moreover, both, momentum and stochasticity are supposed to help the algorithm to overcome local minimisers and, hopefully, converge globally.
-Theoretically, this combination of stochasticity and momentum is badly understood.
+Both, momentum and stochasticity help the algorithm to converge globally.
 In this work, we propose and analyse a continuous-time model for stochastic gradient descent with momentum.
-This model is a piecewise-deterministic Markov process that represents the particle movement by an underdamped dynamical system and the data subsampling through a stochastic switching of the dynamical system.
-In our analysis, we investigate longtime limits, the subsampling-to-no-subsampling limit, and the momentum-to-no-momentum limit.
-We are particularly interested in the case of reducing the momentum over time: intuitively, the momentum helps to overcome local minimisers in the initial phase of the algorithm, but prohibits fast convergence to a global minimiser later.
-Under convexity assumptions, we show convergence of our dynamical system to the global minimiser when reducing momentum over time and let the subsampling rate go to infinity.
+This model is a piecewise-deterministic Markov process that represents the optimiser by an underdamped dynamical system and the data subsampling through a stochastic switching.
+We investigate longtime limits, the subsampling-to-no-subsampling limit, and the momentum-to-no-momentum limit.
+We are particularly interested in the case of reducing the momentum over time.
+Under convexity assumptions, we show convergence of our dynamical system to the global minimiser when reducing momentum over time and letting the subsampling rate go to infinity.
 We then propose a stable, symplectic discretisation scheme to construct an algorithm from our continuous-time dynamical system.
-In numerical experiments, we study our discretisation scheme in convex and non-convex test problems.
-Additionally, we train a convolutional neural network to solve the CIFAR-10 image classification problem.
-Here, our algorithm reaches competitive results compared to stochastic gradient descent with momentum.
+In experiments, we study our scheme in convex and non-convex test problems.
+Additionally, we train a convolutional neural network in an image classification problem.
+Our algorithm {attains} competitive results compared to stochastic gradient descent with momentum.